greg-raven/Impeachment-Chronicles/_posts/2018-04-13-comey-pee-story-possible.md

 ---
-title: 'Comey says it's 'possible' Trump was with 'prostitutes peeing on each other' in Moscow in 2013'
+title: "Comey says it's 'possible' Trump was with 'prostitutes peeing on each other' in Moscow in 2013"
 layout: post
 author:
 - Alex Lockie